VMBlakelock/destination-date-night/README.md

 Google Map API
 - Setting up the Google Map created errors in the console.
 After trying to correct it by re reading Google Maps JS API documentation it was found the issue was with Application Restriction section specifically the HTTP Referrer in the main Credentials area of the Google Cloud Platform.
-- In order to rectify this various links where added here.
+  In order to rectify this various links where added here.
 The github live site link, the gitpod workspace link and two wildcard links.
 Finally the map worked.
+- During last testing sessions the Google Map was very temperamental, very slow in showing up and sometimes not showing at all.
+On last test the map worked.

 ### Browsers tested